equinix/terraform-equinix-metal-distributed-minio/README.md

 # packet-distributed-minio

 # Minio Distributed on Packet with Terraform
 packet-distributed-minio is a [Terraform](http://terraform.io) template that will deploy [Minio](http://min.io) distributed on [Packet](http://packet.com) baremetal.
 MinIO is a high performance object storage server compatible with Amazon S3.
-Minio is a great option for Packet users that want to have easily accessible S3 compatible object storage as we offer instance types with storage options including SATA SSDs, NVMe SSDs, and high capacity SATA HDDs.
+Minio is a great option for Packet users that want to have easily accessible S3 compatible object storage as Packet offers instance types with storage options including SATA SSDs, NVMe SSDs, and high capacity SATA HDDs.

 ## Install Terraform
 Terraform is just a single binary.
 Visit their [download page](https://www.terraform.io/downloads.html), choose your operating system, make the binary executable, and move it into your path.